Las Vegas DUI and Drunk Driving Attorneys

 Sometimes, the victim of a drunk driving accident could also be held negligent themselves when they fail to wear a seatbelt.
 Nevada has comparative negligence laws that state that when a victim is more at fault than the defendant, then the plaintiff will not be able to recover any compensation from the defendant.
 For example, the victim will only be entitled to damages if the defendant was at least 50% at fault.

-What type of claims do drunk driving lawsuits fall under in Nevada?
+What type of lawsuit do I file for my drunk driving accident in Nevada?

 Drunk driving lawsuits could be filed under a variety of several different legal claims.
 This depends on the circumstances of the accident.
 To determine what specific legal claim applies to your case, contact our attorneys today.
 The various different legal claims are:

-- Negligence: in order to prove negligence, the plaintiff needs to show that the defendant had a duty to the plaintiff to act in a reasonably safe manner, the defendant failed to act in a reasonably safe manner, because the defendant breached that duty the plaintiff was injured, and now the plaintiff has damages for their injuries.
+• Negligence: in order to prove negligence, the plaintiff (person filing the lawsuit) needs to show that the defendant (drunk driver) had a duty to the plaintiff to act in a reasonably safe manner, the defendant failed to act in a reasonably safe manner, because the defendant breached that duty the plaintiff was injured, and now the plaintiff has damages for their injuries.

-- Wrongful death: this is a legal claim pursued if the victim of the drunk driving accident died.
-The decedent’s family could file a claim against the at fault party for damages such as funeral expenses, burial expenses, loss of consortium, loss of society, loss of companionship, excetera
+• Wrongful deaththis is a legal claim pursued if the victim of the drunk driving accident died.
+The decedent’s family could file a claim against the at fault party for damages such as funeral expenses, burial expenses, loss of consortium, loss of society, loss of companionship, etcetera.

-Who can you sue if you were injured by a drunk driver in Nevada?
+Who can I sue if I was injured by a drunk driver?

 There are several different parties you could hold liable for a drunk driving incident.
 This depends on the circumstances of the accident.
 Examples of potential defendants in a drunk-driving accident in Nevada include: